polyphony-chat/docs/SPECIFICATION.md

 }
 ```

-- `protocol_version` is the version of the MLS protocol the `KeyPackage` is using.
+- `protocol_version` denotes the MLS protocol version.
-- `cipher_suite` is the cipher suite that this KeyPackage is using.
+- `cipher_suite` indicates the used cipher suite for this KeyPackage.
 Note that a client may store multiple KeyPackages for a single user, to support multiple cipher suites.
-- `init_key` is a public key that is used to encrypt the group's initial secrets.
+- `init_key` is a public key for encrypting initial group secrets.
 - `leaf_node` is a signed `LeafNodeTBS` struct as defined in section `7.2.
 Leaf Node Contents` in RFC9420.
 A `LeafNode` contains information representing a users' identity, in the form of the users' **ID-Cert** for a given session/client.
 The `LeafNodeTBS` is signed using the user's private identity key.
 - `extensions` can be used to add additional information to the protocol, as defined in section `13.
 Extensibility` in RFC9420.

-A `KeyPackage` is supposed to be used only once.
+A KeyPackage is supposed to be used only once.
 Servers must ensure the following things:
--  That any `KeyPackage` is not given out to clients more than once.
+-  That any KeyPackage is not given out to clients more than once.
--  That the `init_key` values of all `KeyPackages` are unique, as the `init_key` is what makes the `KeyPackage` one-time use.
+-  That the `init_key` values of all KeyPackages are unique, as the `init_key` is what makes the KeyPackage one-time use.
--  That the contents of the `LeafNode` as well as the `init_key` were signed by the user who submitted the `KeyPackage`.
+-  That the contents of the `LeafNode` as well as the `init_key` were signed by the user who submitted the KeyPackage.

-Because `KeyPackages` are supposed to be used only once, it is recommended that servers store multiple valid `KeyPackages` for each user.
-A server must notify a client when it is running low on `KeyPackages` for a user.
-Consult the Client-Server-API for more information on how servers should request new `KeyPackages` from clients.
-Servers should delete a `KeyPackage` when it is no longer valid.
+Because KeyPackages are supposed to be used only once, servers should retain multiple valid KeyPackages for each user, alerting clients when their stock is running low.
+Consult the Client-Server-API for more information on how servers should request new KeyPackages from clients.
+Servers should delete KeyPackages when their validity lapses.

-Servers only store `KeyPackages` for home server users, i.e. not for foreign users.
+Servers only store KeyPackages for home server users, i.e. not for foreign users.

 !!! note "About keys"